smirarab/sepp/README.md

 ------------------------------------
 Summary
 ------------------------------------
 This repository includes code for SEPP, TIPP, and UPP.
-The three methods use ensembles of Hidden Markov models (HMMs) in different ways, each focusing on a different problem.
+The three methods use ensembles of Hidden Markov Models (HMMs) in different ways, each focusing on a different problem.

 Each of these related tools have their own README files .